Skip to content

 • testing should exercise public seams and reusable fixtures, not reach through private internals without a strong reason.

 • recording should isolate OS- and native-library-specific behaviour from the core query/input APIs.
+Runtime helper binaries live in platform helper artifacts, not the API jar.

 Spike Constraints